chiuping24/Clang-Rewriter/README.md

 #### LLVM Clang Installation (Using visual studio)
 [Installation guide](https://clang.llvm.org/get_started.html)
-(Another choice for using Clang:)[official pre-build binary](http://releases.llvm.org/download.html)  But I can not found the overall lib that we need in Clang Rewriter API.
+(Another choice for using Clang:)[official binary](http://releases.llvm.org/download.html)
+Using pre-build binary may be not found the overall lib that we need in Clang Rewriter API.
+The suggestion for using API is download the released source code and build it by yourself.

 ```
-I build it from the souce code using visual studio (with CMake).
+I build it from the souce code (by svn co..) using visual studio (with CMake).
 So I get the newest version Clang 6.0.0 (non-full-released).
-It may be too new to support all other Clang tools.
+It may be too new to support all other Clang tools, ex:clang-tidy.

 總結來說, 基本上LLVM/Clang安裝方法有二:
 1. Build from source code, 可從 LLVM Download Page 中找到對應版本的source code,